Governing or Regulatory Body

 Landlords may enter the rental premises between 8 a.m. and 8 p.m.
-A landlord shall give written notice to the tenant at least 24 hours before the first time of entry, specifying the purpose of entry, the days and the hours during which the landlord intends to enter the rental premises.
+A landlord shall give written notice to the tenant at least 24 hours before the first time of entry, specifying the purpose of entry and the days and the hours during which the landlord intends to enter the rental premises.
 A tenant may specify alternative days and hours that are reasonable under the circumstances.

 A landlord has the right to enter the rental premises to:

 - perform the landlord's obligations under the Act and tenancy agreement;

 - inspect the rental premises where the tenant has requested consent to do an assignment or subletting agreement;

 - show the rental premises to prospective tenants;

 - show the rental premises to prospective purchasers of the complex;

 - inspect the rental premises every six months;

 - permit a mortgagee or an insurer to inspect the premises where a mortgage or insurance coverage is being arranged;